Better Forest Challenge

 Sign up for the Better Forest Challenge!

-- Create an iNaturalist account (if you don’t already have one)
+Create an iNaturalist account (if you don’t already have one).
+Remember your iNaturalist user ID!
+You’ll need it for step two.

-- We will send you an invitation to join our Better Forest Challenge – Blue Hills project.
-You will see this invitation on your iNaturalist dashboard
+We will send an invitation to join our Better Forest Challenge – Blue Hills project to your iNaturalist user ID in iNaturalist.
+You should see this invitation on your iNaturalist dashboard.

-- Add your observations to the Better Forest Challenge project, either through the iNaturalist app or online
+Once you have accepted our invitation to join, add your observations to the Better Forest Challenge project, either through the iNaturalist app or online.

 Why am I recording observations?